Wisconsin OWI / Drunk Driving Laws

 If My BAC Is 0.08% Or Over Am I Guilty, Case Closed?

 Absolutely not!
 Thankfully in this country, we do not have trial by machine — we have trial by jury.
 In order to convict you, the government must convince a jury.
-Our attorneys have undergone extensive legal and scientific training to defend people accused of these offenses.
+Our attorneys have undergone extensive legal and scientific training to defend people accused of a DUI Wisconsin or other offenses.
 Depending on the individual facts of your case, many potential challenges may exist, including arguments that the test result is wrong.
 Attorney Adam P. Nero of Nelson Defense Group is one of a small number of Wisconsin defense attorneys with a proven track record of getting Wisconsin jurors to vote “not guilty” even in cases involving tests well over 0.08.

 If Convicted Of Drunk Driving, What Type Of Penalties Could I Face?

 If this is your OWI-1st offense, you can expect a fine plus court costs totaling between $800-1,000.
 Six points will be added to your driving record and your license will be revoked for 6-9 months.
 You will also have to undergo an Alcohol and Other Drug Assessment (AODA) to get your driver’s license reinstated.
 You may also be subject to an Ignition Interlock Device (IID) order which requires you to install an IID on all vehicles registered to you and prevents you from operating any motor vehicle not equipped with an IID.

 An OWI-2nd offense will result in 5 days to 6 months jail time (which can sometimes be served on electronic home monitoring), a $350-1,100 fine plus court costs, license revocation and ignition interlock device for 12-18 months, and six points added to your driving record.
 Like a first offense, you will also be required to undergo a chemical assessment before your driving privileges are reinstated.